ministero-salute/it-dgc-verifier-service/README.md

 cp ./src/main/resources/application.properties ./config
 ```

-By default the docker image uses a local mongodb instance running on  `` mongodb: // 127.0.0.1:27017``.
+By default the docker image uses a local mongodb instance running on  `` mongodb://127.0.0.1:27017``.
 Otherwise you can change the connection url by editing the envar in the enviroment section of the ``docker-compose.yml``:

 ```
 environment: